Rani Mukerji: Professional setback (2007–2009)

-Success in thrillers and Hichki (2011–2020)
+Success in thrillers and Hichki (2010–2019)

 Aniruddha Guha of Daily News and Analysis described Mukerji's performance in the 2011 film No One Killed Jessica as "one of her best performances till date".
 Co-starring Vidya Balan, the film was Mukerji's first commercial success since Ta Ra Rum Pum, and was especially noted for being so in the absence of a male star.
 Based on the Jessica Lal murder case, it featured Mukerji as a fictionalised foul-mouthed journalist who is deeply involved with the case.
 She has described how different the role was from the ones she had previously played, saying, "I actually had to play a man!"
 Certain critics, however, were critical of her performance, including Anupama Chopra, who called her role "the fatal, false note", arguing that "the character is written superficially and Rani's portrayal of her is equally banal.
 It's all about externals.
-She argues a lot and proudly labels herself a bitch but her hair stays perfectly in place and in the end, she even gets to do a super-hero-like slow motion walk."
+She argues a lot and proudly labels herself a bitch, but her hair stays perfectly in place and in the end, she even gets to do a super-hero-like slow motion walk."
 Even so, the role earned her a third Best Supporting Actress trophy at Filmfare.

 Mukerji next accepted a leading role in the comedy of manners Aiyyaa (2012).
 Under the direction of Sachin Kundalkar, she played a woman with a heightened sense of smell who develops a one-sided attraction towards Prithviraj Sukumaran's character.
 Critically and commercially unsuccessful, Rediff.com criticised her decision to star in the film, writing that she "gets no support from the way her character is written".
 Greater success came for her portrayal of Roshni Shekhawat, a mother grieving the death of her child, in Reema Kagti's psychological thriller Talaash: The Answer Lies Within.
 Co-starring Aamir Khan and Kareena Kapoor, the film had worldwide earnings of over ₹1.74 billion to emerge as the year's eighth highest-grossing Hindi film.
-Ronnie Schieb of Variety described Mukerji as "vivid in a quietly sympathetic role", and she received a Best Supporting Actress nomination at Filmfare.
+Ronnie Schieb of Variety described Mukerji as "vivid in a quietly sympathetic role", and she received her seventh nomination for the Filmfare Award for Best Supporting Actress.